ConfederacyOfGaia/Gaia/way-of-flowing-water.md

 #### Momentum Control

 At 11th level, your mastery of momentum allows you to affect others.
 Whenever you hit a target with an unarmed strike, you can spend 1 or more ki points to force the creature to make a Constitution saving throw against your Ki save DC.
 On a failure, the creature suffers the effects of the *slow* spell for a number of rounds equal to the number of ki points you spend.
+You can spend a number of ki points equal to your Wisdom bonus per unarmed strike.

 #### 17th level